jupyter-book/mystmd/docs/external-references.md

 ---
 title: External references
-description: External references dynamically include content into your MyST projects, from Wikipedia, intersphinx, DOIs, RRIDs, and any other MyST projects.
+description: External references dynamically include content into your MyST Markdown projects, from Wikipedia, intersphinx, DOIs, RRIDs, and any other MyST projects.
 Allowing your documents to be rich, interactive and automatically kept up to date.
 thumbnail: ./thumbnails/external-references.png
 ---

-MyST allows you to connect your <wiki:documents> to external [linked](wiki:Hyperlink) content like <wiki:Wikipedia>, which allow for [hover](wiki:Hovercraft)-references with external content.
+MyST Markdown allows you to connect your <wiki:documents> to external [linked](wiki:Hyperlink) content like <wiki:Wikipedia>, which allow for [hover](wiki:Hovercraft)-references with external content.
 External references are references to structured content or documents that are outside of your project.
 MyST supports referencing rich content in a growing number of formats, including:

-1. other `mystjs` projects, with rich cross-linking of content
+1. other `mystmd` projects, with rich cross-linking of content
 1. integrating directly with **Wikipedia** articles to show tooltips,
 1. linking to other **Sphinx** documentation using intersphinx,
 1. link to files on **GitHub** and show inline previews,